open-organization/open-org-definition/open_org_maturity_model.md

 ## About this document

-The Open Organization Maturity Model is a framework for helping your organization become more transparent, inclusive, adaptable, collaborative, and communal.
+The Open Organization Maturity Model is a framework for helping your organization to become more transparent, inclusive, adaptable, collaborative, and communal.
 It outlines steps that individuals, teams, and organizations can take to critically examine their organizational practices and chart their progress toward becoming a more open organization (as outlined in the Open Organization Definition).

 All organizations are different, so they adopt open principles and practices to different degrees.
 This model's three-level design therefore aims both to assist organizations determining the relative degree to which they act openly—and to help them explore possibilities for becoming more so.